 Is abuse a form of love?

 No. Abuse should never be mistaken for, or justified, as a form of love.
-Abuse takes away a person’s individuality, hurts and breaks them, and damages their self-esteem in irreparable ways.
+Abuse, be it verbal abuse, psychological abuse, or domestic violence, takes away a person’s individuality, hurts and breaks them, and damages their self-esteem in irreparable ways.
 It should never be overlooked as a toxic trait.

 What are the 5 signs of emotional abuse?